metzessible/edumacation/README.md

 ## The Back End I

 Here you'll learn about the back end, where we'll demystify what goes on behind the scenes on a web server.
-You'll get to take a crack at Ruby, the sublimely awesome language that runs Ruby on Rails.

 | Topic | Course | Duration | Notes |
 | ------ | ------- | ------ | ------- |